Economic Activities in Switzerland: Primary, Secondary, Tertiary, and Quaternary

 Primary Sector of Switzerland

 Switzerland’s primary sector, particularly agriculture, thrives due to its diverse climate and abundant natural resources.
-With 37.95% of the land dedicated to agriculture, the country produces a variety of crops and animal products.
+With a significant portion of land dedicated to agriculture, the country produces a variety of crops and animal products.
 The main agricultural products include milk, sugar beets, wheat, potatoes, pork, apples, barley, beef, grapes, and maize.

-Despite contributing only 0.7% to the GDP, agriculture plays a vital role in the economy.
+Despite contributing only around 0.6% to GDP (as of 2024), agriculture plays a vital role in the economy.
 The sector’s significance lies in the variety and quality of products, highlighting the importance of Swiss agriculture in sustaining local food production and preserving traditional farming practices.

 Secondary Sector of Switzerland